-SLAM Guidelines for Analysis have been created to aid with your note-taking and evaluation during a language sample elicitation: click here
+SLAM Guidelines for Analysis support note-taking and analysis: click here

 - Can you put these in order?